How To Love Being A Mom

 "Being a parent itself is very special, hearing the word Amma makes it even more so.
 The most special moment so far was when they (children) were born." — Jyothika, Actor

 - Embrace your role: Motherhood is definitely overwhelming.
 As a mother, you shoulder an enormous responsibility and are sometimes unsure of how to deal with some of the challenges coming your way.
 This can leave you feeling overwhelmed.
-But, during such times, remember that you are the most important person for your little one and there is no one else who can replace you.
-When you realise the importance of your role and accept it, you will value it and learn to take on everything that comes your way.
+But, during such tough times, you should remember that you are the most important person for your little one and no one else can replace you.
+When you realise and accept this fact, you will value your role and learn to take on everything that comes your way.
 Being a mother certainly isn’t a walk in the park, but your attitude can help make a difference for sure.
 So, embrace your role as a mother, and savour the joys and everything else that this wonderful journey offers.

 - Allow yourself to make mistakes: Don’t strive for perfection.
-Allow yourself to make mistakes, and rather than dwelling on them, learn from them and make an effort to do your best.
+Allow yourself to make mistakes.
+And, rather than dwelling on things that went wrong, learn from mistakes and make an effort to give your best.
 This approach guarantees a happy and healthy environment.
 It also helps you learn to not expect your children to be perfect either and let them know that it is all right to make mistakes.
-Striving to be the perfect mother can make you lose sight of other important areas of your life.
+Remember, striving to be the perfect mother can make you lose sight of other important areas of your life.
 This can prove stressful for both you and your family.
 So, focus on being a happy mother rather than a perfect one.

 - Learn to prioritise: Some busy days leave you with the feeling that being a mother takes up most of your day, and night as well, and you hardly have time left for anything else.
 So, avoid overscheduling your day.
 A crowded schedule can leave you feeling drained of all your energy fighting to meet deadlines and yet being unable to attend to all the tasks.
 This can prove stressful and bothersome.
 Also, if your children are young, they would need you around more.
 So, choose your commitments wisely and prioritise your daily schedule to help you manage your time effectively.
 Remember that, sometimes, spending time with your children is more important than getting the house in order.